 If, in fact, Google X’s debating factions had rolled up their sleeves and done some real research and customer development BEFORE building a go-to-market strategy and walking down the path to a huge, flashy launch, they might have learned some useful facts.

 Sure, Diane von Furstenberg and other fashion icons fawned over the notion.
-But the world just wasn’t ready to have techies walking the streets with weird-looking cameras on their faces.
-It was even less ready to have these techies going into bars, restaurants, and even public restrooms able to take a picture with an awkward “OK, Google” or a far-from-subtle touch of the camera.
+But the world just wasn’t (and isn’t) ready to have techies walking the streets with cameras on their faces.
+It was even less ready to have these techies going into bars and restaurants and even public restrooms able to take a picture with an awkward “OK, Google” or a far-from-subtle touch of the camera.